inspiritgoldenx/dareIT-terraform-task8/README.md

 # task 8 :see_no_evil:
-## *cleanup & apply all the knowledge to deploy a simple website by using one of solutions*:
+## cleanup & apply all the knowledge to deploy a simple website by using one of solutions:

 ### static website in GCS
 ### single VM